 2.2 Service description

-The Provider shall deliver the Cook4life programme.
+The Provider shall deliver a minimum of 62 sessions for the Cook4life programme.

 This Cook4life programme forms part of the agreement between Southend Borough Council (Public Health Department) and the Provider for the provision of basic cooking skills to parents/carers at schools, community groups, and children centres.
 The Provider will ensure that sessions are delivered by a qualified chef and cover the following: